-This study was marked by three blizzards, which led to huge snow accumulations.
-Despite snow depths being greater than 20 inches in some places, cows were able to bale graze for 70 days before the termination of the study.
-The study was terminated after it became impossible to access water points.
-Strategies for extending the grazing season should be accompanied by a contingency plan for feed and water supplies in case grazing becomes impossible.
+The first year of the study was marked by three blizzards, which led to huge snow accumulations.
+Despite snow depths being greater than 20 inches in some places, cows were able to bale graze for 70 days before termination of the grazing period.
+Grazing was terminated after accessing water points became impossible.
+This shows that strategies for extending the grazing season should be accompanied by a contingency plan for feed and water supplies in case grazing becomes impossible.

-Here are some interesting observations from blizzard events of 2016:
+Some interesting observations from blizzard events in 2016:

-- First, despite windbreaks, not all cows sought shelter during the blizzards.
-Some simply would stand on the leeward side of the bales, while other cows did not seek shelter at all and continued to graze. - Secondly, when water troughs were cleared of snow after each blizzard and re-filled, not all cows visited the water troughs immediately, as anticipated.
-However, we saw a "catch up" period of several days following blizzards when water intake increased, as noted by more frequent filling of water troughs.
+First, despite windbreaks, not all cows sought shelter during the blizzards.
+Some would simply stand on the leeward side of the bales while other cows did not seek shelter at all and continued to graze.

+Secondly, when water troughs were cleared of snow after each blizzard and re-filled, not all cows visited the water troughs immediately, as anticipated.
+However, a "catch up" period of several days seemed to follow blizzards when water intake increased, as noted by more frequent filling of water troughs.

 Events such as blizzards can prevent or drastically reduce access to water, requiring pastured cows to utilize snow as a source of water.
-Animals can survive on snow, as shown in beef calves (Degen and Young 1990a) and pregnant beef cows (Degen and Young 1990b).
+Animals can survive on snow, as shown in beef calves (Degen and Young, 1990a) and pregnant beef cows (Degen and Young, 1990b).